Calculate cancellation rate and increase seller performance – tips for Amazon sellers (including calculation formula)

 Why is a high cancellation rate before fulfillment negative?

 Amazon understandably wants to keep the cancellation rate as low as possible.
-There are mainly two reasons for this:
+This is mainly for two reasons:

 • Secondly, a cancellation leads to frustration for customers.
-Dissatisfied customers may refrain from making a follow-up purchase and turn to the competition instead.
+Dissatisfied customers may refrain from making a subsequent purchase and switch to competitors.
 With the principle of absolute customer orientation, Amazon has come a long way – and therefore implements it in this regard as well.

 The same applies to private label sellers.
-Appearing high in the search results is not just a matter of professional SEO optimization.
-If the other metrics are not aligned, achieving a good ranking is hardly possible, as the algorithm is programmed to show customers the products that are most likely to satisfy them.
+Appearing high in the search results is not only a matter of professional SEO optimization.
+If the other metrics are not in order, achieving a good ranking is hardly possible, as the algorithm is programmed to show customers the products that are most likely to satisfy them.

 How is the cancellation rate before fulfillment calculated?